kazabooboo/gizra.com/_posts/2011-06-27-user-modal.md

 ---
+created: 1309155924
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- CTools
+- Overlay
+- Subform
+permalink: content/user-modal
 title: User modal
-permalink: content/user-modal
-layout: post
-created: 1309155924
 ---
 The <a href="http://drupal.org/project/user_modal">user modal</a> is an interesting module we’ve been working lately in gizra for <a href="http://medico.com">Medico.com</a>, and I’d like to share our experience.